-Last Stop Horse Rescue (LSHR) is a horse rescue/sanctuary, adoption and rehabilitation program for abused, starved and neglected horses.
+Established in 2005, Last Stop Horse Rescue (LSHR) is a 501c3 non-profit horse rescue, sanctuary, adoption and rehabilitation program for abused or neglected horses, including “off track” thoroughbreds.

 We believe in miracles for both the horses we save and our supporters who love them.
-It is our solemn promise to provide a safe, loving environment for horses, and allow time for each to heal at their own pace.
+It is our solemn promise to provide a safe, loving environment for each horse and allow them time to heal at their own individual pace.
+Love + Patience= Trust!

 LSHR does not operate any “for profit” businesses under our Federal 501(c)3 charitable license.
 Any proceeds generated in conjunction with our organization such as: fundraiser items, children’s book sales, natural horsemanship training clinics, and our new line of custom jewelry, “Finish Line Gems”, are exclusively used to benefit the welfare of our horses.

 We feel it is important that our supporters know where their donations are going- directly to the horses!
 Having this philosophy has helped maintain our reputation of honesty, integrity, and our “for the horse” oath which we take great pride in upholding to the highest of standards.

-In an effort to reduce the number of unwanted horses, LSHR funds gelding services for those taken in as colts/stallions and have a “no breeding policy.”
+*In effort to reduce the number of unwanted horses, LSHR has a “no breeding policy.”
 We ensure gelding services to any stallion and/or colt taken into our facility or under our care; Your donations help make that possible… thank you!

 We are dedicated to making a better life for horses that have been abused, abandoned, neglected, or starved.

 We assist local law enforcement, animal control, and animal welfare agents by helping in their efforts to rescue horses in need and to provide food, shelter, medical care, and compassion to horses in our care.

 The principles of love, language, and leadership in equal doses will be followed.